Mech-Elites: Illuminating the Mechanic Space of GVGAI: Methods

-The total constraint score of a level is therefore equivalent to \emph{C} in Equation \ref{eq:constraint_total}, where \emph{P} is from Equation \ref{eq:constraint1} and \emph{E} is from Equation \ref{eq:constraint2}.
-In order to be considered as an "elite" level for a MAP-Elites cell, the level must reach a certain threshold of constraints.
-If the threshold is reached, the level's fitness value will be evaluated to the cell's current elite fitness value.
-If the level evaluation does not reach this threshold, the level is placed in the MAP-Elites cell's "infeasible" population instead.
+where \emph{P} is from Equation \ref{eq:constraint1} and \emph{A} is from Equation \ref{eq:constraint2}.
+In order to be considered a ``feasible'' level for a MAP-Elites cell, the level must reach a certain threshold of constraints.
+If the level evaluation does not reach this threshold, the level is placed in the MAP-Elites cell's ``infeasible'' population instead.

-It is possible for an unwinnable level - or a level showing a representation of "lose" mechanics as opposed to "win" mechanics - to be evaluated as an elite level.
-In the case of the levels showing a representation of winning mechanics, the constraint value would be set to the maximum value of 1, so any penalties applied to the constraint value thereafter would be due to either a poor finishing time (i.e. $T_{win}$ was not close enough to $T_{ideal}$) or by failing the idle agent tests.
-In the case of levels showing a representation of losing mechanics, a level can still have a good constraint value (i.e. pass the constraint threshold) if $T_{survival}$ is extremely close to $T_{ideal}$ and also passes the idle tests.
-However, this end value will also be penalized to ¼ of the original value since the level was still not finished sucessfully.

 The constraint threshold is chosen with the intention that a level will both be winnable and pass the idle agent tests, but may be within a certain range for $T_{ideal}$.
 For example, if the constraint threshold is set to 0.1, based on the function defined for the constraint value, a level can be considered elite in two cases: if it is winnable and passes the DoNothing tests, so long as $T_{win}$ is within 10 timesteps of $T_{ideal}$; or if it is unwinnable, but passes the DoNothing tests and $T_{survival}$ is within 2 timesteps of $T_{ideal}$.
+For our experiment, we set this threshold value to 0.1.

+It is possible for an unwinnable level to be evaluated as a ``feasible'' level or winnable level to evaluated as an ``infeasible'' level.
+In the case of winninable levels, this could happen if the level has a poor finishing time (i.e. $T_{win}$ was not close enough to $T_{ideal}$) or the level is failing the idle agent tests.
+In the case of unwinnable levels, a level can still have a good constraint value (i.e. pass the constraint threshold) if $T_{survival}$ is extremely close to $T_{ideal}$ and also passes the idle tests.
+However, this end value will also be penalized to $0.25$ of the original value since the level was still not finished sucessfully.